-In June 2015, the Company executed a noncancelable operating lease for approximately 13,000 square feet of laboratory, research and development, and office space in Cranbury, New Jersey for an initial base rent of \$20.00 per square foot.
-This location operates as the Company's current headquarters.
+In June 2015, the Company executed a noncancelable operating lease for approximately 13,000 square feet of laboratory, research and development, and office space in Cranbury, New Jersey.
+This location operated as the Company's headquarters until March 2023.

-In June 2017, the Company obtained an additional noncancelable operating lease for about 6,000 square feet of laboratory space in the same corporate center at an initial rental rate at \$22.00 per square foot.
-As a result of the additional space, both leases expired June 2022.
+In June 2017, the Company obtained an additional noncancelable operating lease for approximately 6,000 square feet of laboratory space in the same corporate center.
+Both leases were set to expire in June 2022.
 In January 2022, the Company signed a lease extension for both leases for up to one additional year through June 2023, with the option to terminate upon 120 days of written notice, with an increase in base rent as per the lease extension.
-Both leases include a common area maintenance expense for \$3.00 per square foot with an increase of 3% on the first month of each calendar year during the lease term and a management fee of 3% of the base rent.
-The Company is obligated to pay, on a pro-rate basis, real estate taxes and operating costs related to the premises.
+The leases were terminated as of June 2023.

 In August 2018, the Company executed two noncancelable operating leases.
 One lease for approximately 6,000 square feet for vivarium, laboratory and general office space in South Brunswick, New Jersey.
-The initial annual base rent is \$15.50 per square foot and a management fee of 3% of the base rent.
-The Company is obligated to pay, on a pro-rata basis, insurance premiums, real estate taxes and operating costs related to the premises.
-The lease expired in July 2022.
+The lease was set to expire in July 2022.
 In January 2022, the Company signed a lease extension for up to one additional year through July 2023, with the option to terminate upon 120 days of written notice, with an increase in base rent as per the lease extension.
-The second lease is for office space in Lexington, Massachusetts, that expires August 2023, with an option to renew for a one-time, three-year extension.
-The initial annual base rent is \$28.50 per square foot and will increase \$1.00 per square foot at the end of each rent year.
+The lease was terminated as of June 2023.
+The second lease is for office space in Lexington, Massachusetts, that expired in August 2023.